 2. Your name will be listed on the website and in the credits (if you prefer to be anonymous please note that in "add special instructions to seller" in Paypal.)

 TAX DEDUCTIBLE CONTRIBUTIONS

-To make a tax-deductible contribution to support How To Power A City, donate directly through Women Make Movies:
+To make a tax-deductible contributions to support How To Power A City, donate through Women Make Movies using this form:

-3. All tax-deductible contributors will also be listed on our website and in the film's credits.
+All contributors will also be listed on the film’s website and in the final film credit roll.